istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 $ istioctl install -f remote-config-cluster.yaml --context="${CTX_REMOTE_CLUSTER}"
 {{< /text >}}

-You may notice the ingress gateway in `remote_cluster` is not running yet.
-This is expected until the external control plane is running, which you will install next.
+**NOTE: You will see errors during the install and the ingress gateway will not start.
+This is expected until you install the external control plane in the next section.

 ### Set up the control plane in the external cluster